Bit depth basically refers to the amount of working memory per pixel you reserve for an image.

 In older programs, the computer would have per image, a palette that contains a number for each color.
 The palette size is defined in bits, because the computer can only store data in bit-sizes.

-- Only two colours in total, usually black and white.
+Only two colors in total, usually black and white.

 - 8bit per channel